-The thickness of the cover glass can have a significant impact on the resolution.
 The effect is highest with high-numeric aperture aperture (high magnification) objectives, and barely noticeable when using objectives of a low numeric aperture.

 Types of cover glasses

 Cover glasses come in all sorts of different sizes.
 I already wrote a post about cover glass size: Microscope Slides and Cover Glasses.
 In this post, we’ll now have a look at the importance of cover glass thicknesses.
 The table gives a summary of available thicknesses:

 |#3||0.25 – 0.35|

 Most microscope objectives have the optimum cover glass thickness engraved into them.
 For most objectives this is 0.17mm.
 Read the following post for more information on the engravings: About the numbers on the Objective.
 The correct cover glass thickness is important to achieve the best resolution with a given objective.
 But do not go out to buy the more expensive 0.17mm cover glasses, get the thinner and cheaper ones (will be explained below).

 Generally speaking, the higher the numeric aperture of the objective, the more serious the loss in resolution if the wrong cover glass thickness is used.
 For some high-aperture objectives, a cover glass thickness of only a few micrometers can significantly reduce resolution.
 Therefore, some more advanced objectives possess a correction collar.
 This is an adjustment ring which can be turned to adjust the objective to the actual cover glass thickness which is in use.